TejaSangaru/Tejasangaru/README.md

-Hello, folks! 👋 I’m Teja
+Hello, everyone! 👋 I'm Teja Sangaru, and I'd like to share a bit about myself:

-✨ About Me in 30 secs✨

-👀 I’m addicted to Data Analysis and I love learning new skills
+👀 I'm deeply passionate about Data Analysis and thrive on learning new skills.

-💉 I have a management background and started transitioning into Data Analytics in December 2021
+💉 My background is in management, and my transition into Data Analytics began in December 2021.

-📊 I obtained the Certified Data analyst from Analytixlabs in May 2022 & Google Data Analytics Certificate in June 2022
+📊 I proudly achieved the Certified Data Analyst certification from Analytixlabs in May 2022, followed by the Google Data Analytics Certificate in June 2022.

-🌱 I self-taught SQL and Tableau
+🌱 I'm entirely self-taught in SQL and Tableau.

-📉 I have experience in Data Cleaning and Wrangling, Data Visualization, Data Analysis, Dashboard Design and Development
+📉 My expertise spans Data Cleaning and Wrangling, Data Visualization, Data Analysis, and Dashboard Design and Development.

-📫 How to find me: [LinkedIn](https://www.linkedin.com/in/tejas21/)
+📫 You can find me on [LinkedIn](https://www.linkedin.com/in/tejasangaru/).

 💡Skills💡:

-Microsoft SQL Server
+- Proficient in Microsoft SQL Server

-BI Tools
+- Experienced with BI Tools

-Microsoft Excel
+- Skilled in Microsoft Excel

-Google Sheets
+- Proficient in Google Sheets

-Python
+- Competent in Python

-📚Courses and Certifications📚
+📚Courses and Certifications📚:

-Certified Data analyst from Analytixlabs in May 2022
+- Certified Data Analyst from Analytixlabs in May 2022

-Google Data Analytics Certification: completed June 2022
+- Google Data Analytics Certification: Completed in June 2022

+Feel free to reach out and connect anytime!